Coldplay wrap up intimate Ghost Stories global tour at the Royal Albert Hall

-There are lit-up stars all over the venue, hanging from the ceiling and from some little dry trees; the vibe is magical.
-The band looks confident and relaxed, there isn’t a song that the audience do not sing along to.
-However when a hit is particularly popular it’s manifest: Viva la Vida makes every single member of the crowd jump, sing, dance, capture it on their phone and simply go crazy.
+There are lit-up stars all over the venue, hanging from the ceiling and bare trees, creating a magical vibe.
+The band looks confident and relaxed; there isn’t a track that the audience don’t sing along to.
+However, when a hit is particularly popular it’s manifest: Viva la Vida makes every single member of the crowd jump, sing, dance, capture it on their phone and simply go crazy.

-But all that glitters is not gold; these two concerts are the band’s most expensive ever, with an average cost of £80 per seat.
+But all that glitters is not gold: these two concerts are the group’s most expensive ever, with an average cost of £80 per seat.
 It’s also their shortest set for a main tour date – just 18 songs – since ten years ago.
-Many hits were not played, Yellow and In My Place were particularly missed.
-Most of the jokes, including Chris Martin “forcing” shy guitarist Jonny Buckland to sing part of a song solo “as if it were an X Factor audition” were mechanically repeated throughout the tour at exactly the same moments in the set.
+Many hits were not played; Yellow and In My Place were particularly missed.
+Most of the jokes, including Chris Martin “forcing” shy guitarist Jonny Buckland to sing part of a solo “as if it were an X Factor audition” were mechanically repeated throughout the tour at exactly the same moments in the set.

-The show is a great spectacle and new songs Ink, True Love and A Sky Full of Stars are all excellent live.
-Everything is well crafted: the sounds, the songwriting, and Chris Martin sings them all impeccably.
-The least Coldplay-esque song, Midnight, is a revelation live and it shows how the band can evolve and perfect their most sophisticated shades.
+The show is a great spectacle and new tracks Ink, True Love and A Sky Full of Stars are all excellent live.
+Everything is well crafted: the sounds, the songwriting, the impeccable vocals.
+The least Coldplay-esque number, Midnight, is a revelation live and it shows how the band can evolve and reveal their most sophisticated shades.

-Whether you are a fan of Coldplay or not, this a show that is hard not to be amazed by.
+Whether you are a fan of Coldplay or not, this a show that is sure to amaze.

 Filippo L’Astorina, the Editor

 Photos: Filippo L’Astorina